ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The category of logs you want to receive.
 This value cannot be changed after the job is created.
 Valid values are `http_requests`, `range_events`, `firewall_events`, `dns_logs`.
 The default value is `http_requests`.

 `--frequency`
 :   The frequency at which CIS sends batches of logs to your destination.
-Setting frequency to high sends your logs in larger quantities of smaller files.
-Setting frequency to low sends logs in smaller quantities of larger files.
+Setting the frequency to high sends your logs in larger quantities of smaller files.
+Setting the frequency to low sends logs in smaller quantities of larger files.
 Valid values are `high`, `low`.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.